chi6rag/how-credit-card-processing-works/README.md

 # Introduction

-This ebook is available online at xxx.
+This ebook is available online at [http://hccpw.bigbinary.com](http://hccpw.bigbinary.com).

 The content of the book is in the folder `ebook`.